Where One Life Ends...

 “So because I amuse you, you’ve decided to keep me imprisoned and confused.”
 Kala spoke with venom in her words, unable to help the sense of disgust she felt toward the captain, that he wouldn’t just do the job honorably and get it over with instead of toying with her like he had.

 Treta shook his head, “Now, now, my dear, no need to view your position in such a negative light.
-Not when you’ve found self under such fortuitous circumstances.”
+Not when you’ve found yourself under such fortuitous circumstances.”
 He rubbed her shoulder but she instantly shrugged him off.

 “And how is that… in your twisted view of things?” he raised an eyebrow at her and turned again to walk behind his desk.
 Bracing his strong arms upon it he leaned over the monitor and stared Kala straight on.